Is that a shark? Is that a jet plane? Is that a dragon?

 Outrage is practically the most powerful Dragon type charge move in the game and naturally, Garchomp dishes out massive damage with this outrageously powerful move.

 Sand Tomb is Garchomp’s cheapest charge move and while its low power makes it pretty underwhelming in PvE, its role in PvP is a different ballgame altogether!
-The low energy requirement and 100% chance to lower the opponent’s DEF regardless of whether they use shields or not, makes Sand Tomb one of Garchomp’s best moves.
+The low energy requirement and 100% chance to lower the opponent’s DEF regardless of whether they use shields or not, makes Sand Tomb a very viable move for Garchomp.

 Fire Blast is underwhelming in all aspects.